-(j) Unless prohibited by law other than this [act], at the party's expense, any party may be represented by counsel or may be advised, accompanied, or represented by another individual.

-(k) Any party may represent themselves in a contested case, and the presiding officer may accommodate pro se parties unfamiliarity with agency contested case procedures by explaining those procedures to the pro se party to the extent consistent with fair hearing [impartial decision maker] requirements

-(1)(k) The decision in a contested case must be written in writing, based on the agency hearing record, and include a statement of the factual and legal bases of the decision.

-(m)(1) This section applies to agency procedure in contested cases without further action by the agency, and prevails over a conflicting or inconsistent provision of the agency's rules.

-(n)(m) The rules by which an agency conducts a contested disputed case may include provisions equivalent to, or more protective of, the rights of the person to which the agency action is directed than the requirements of this section.

-(o) Agencies must train new presiding officers [including non lawyer presiding officers]

-in contested case procedures and in the rules of evidence applicable to contested case proceedings.

-This section specifies the minimum hearing requirements that must be met in disputed cases under this act.
+1 public have an opportunity, at reasonable times, to hear or inspect the agency's record, and to 2 inspect any transcript obtained by the agency.
+3 (j) Unless prohibited by law other than this [act], at the party's expense, any party may 4 be represented by counsel or may be advised, accompanied, or represented by another individual.
+5 (k) Any party may represent themselv fes in a contested case, and the presiding officer 6 may accommodate a pro se party'sies unfamiliarity with agency contested case procedures by 7 explaining those procedures to the pro se party to the extent consistent with [fair hearing] 8 [impartial decision maker] requirements 9 (l) The decision in a contested case must be written, based on the agency hearing record, 10 and include a statement of the factual and legal bases of the decision.
+11 (m) This section applies to agency procedure in contested cases without further action by 12 the agency, and prevails over a conflicting or inconsistent provision of the agency's rules.
+13 (n) The rules by which an agency conducts a contested case may include provisions 14 more protective of the rights of the person to which the agency action is directed than the 15 requirements of this section.
+16 (o) Agencies must train new presiding officers [including non lawyer presiding officers] 17 in contested case procedures and in the rules of evidence applicable to contested case 18 proceedings.
+19 Comment 20 21 22 23 24 25 This section specifies the minimum hearing requirements that must be met in disputed cases under this act.
 This section applies to all agencies whether or not an agency rule provides for a different procedure; this procedure is excused only if a statute expressly provides otherwise.
 This section does not prevent an agency from adopting more stringent procedures than those in this section.
 This section does not supersede conflicting state or federal statutes.